 The other reason for this e-mail is that I have just learnt how to do a mail merge with e-mail and am testing it out.
 With a mail merge you can each get the newsletters addressed to your selves personally.
 Nice hey?

-The weather over here is staring to make subtle changes and the air is getting a little cooler, although it is still very pleasant.
+The weather over here is starting to make subtle changes and the air is getting a little cooler, although it is still very pleasant.
 On Sunday 18th we go into wintertime and have to set the clocks back by one hour.
 It’s this time saving thing, which they have here.

 We hope you enjoyed the last newsletter and thanks to all those who responded.